carltesta/sway/README.md

 To install on norns running 2.0 or above

-ssh into norns via command line or terminal
+ssh into norns via command line or terminal (see https://monome.org/docs/norns/ under "other access")

 then type:
 ```